G-Ostolaza/React-intro-Lesson-Plan/Lesson-Plan.md

 ### What is React?
 ---
 #### React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 It is maintained by Meta and a community of individual developers and companies.
+React creates a virtual DOM that mirrors the Main DOM and applies updates to the main DOM when changes occur.
 ---

 ### What is a Component?